hananshafi/superresolution-cloud-microphysics/README.md

        width="100%" />
 </div>

-This repository contains the single-stage inference code used for cloud microphysics super-resolution.
-Model weights are intentionally not stored in this repository.
+This repository contains the inference code used for cloud microphysics super-resolution.

-The paper webpage source lives in [`docs/index.html`](docs/index.html), with GitHub Pages-ready assets under [`docs/assets/paper`](docs/assets/paper).

 ## Runtime Requirements